Inductive inference of gradient-boosted decision trees on graphs for insurance fraud detection: Experimental Setup

-We present an application to insurance fraud detection on two heterogeneous graph.
-The first is a real-world, proprietary insurance graph, where we showcase the ``out-of-time'' prediction capabilities of G-GBM.
-The second is an open-source graph on health-care provider fraud.
+We present an application to insurance fraud detection on two heterogeneous graphs.
+The first is a real-world, proprietary insurance dataset, where we showcase the ``out-of-time'' prediction capabilities of G-GBM.
+The second is an open-source graph on healthcare provider (HCP) fraud.
 With the inclusion of open-source data, we aim for strong reproducibility of our results.